iThermAI/InjectStrap/README.md

 ```

 ### Acknowledgements
-This project was supported by the Smart4ALL project in Horizon 2020.
+This Knowledge Transfer Experiment has received funding from the European Union’s Horizon 2020 research and innovation programme under the SMART4ALL grant agreement no 872614.